UtrechtUniversity/EEG-decoding/README.md

 ### Install papermill
+To run notebooks from the commandline you also need papermill.
-If you would like to run notebooks from github repositories install papermill together with the extension
+If you would like to run notebooks from github repositories, install papermill together with the extension
 ```
 pip install git+https://github.com/UtrechtUniversity/EEG-decoding-software.git
 ```

 ## Usage
-You can run the model from the commandline with a custom set of parameters using papermill.
+You can run a model from the commandline with a custom set of parameters using papermill.
-You may either set the values for parameters one by one using ```-p``` or ```--parameters```
+For the [example notebook] (python_example/Demo_calc_BMI.ipynb) in this repository, the command looks like this
 ```
-papermill model.jasper -p [parameter1 value1] -p [parameter2 value2]
+papermill https://github.com/UtrechtUniversity/EEG-decoding/blob/master/python_example/Demo_calc_BMI.ipynb [path_to_out_dir] -p weight 108 -p length 1.54
 ```
-or you may provide a YAML file from which parameter values can be read using ```-f``` or ```--parameters_file```
+You may either set the values for parameters one by one using ```-p``` or ```--parameters```or you may provide a YAML file from which parameter values can be read using ```-f``` or ```--parameters_file```
 ```
-papermill model.jasper -f parameters.yaml
+papermill [path_to_model] [path_to_out_dir] -f parameters.yaml

 ```
-See also the instructions in the [papermill repository](https://github.com/nteract/papermill)
+For more options running notebooks from the commandline, see the instructions in the [papermill repository](https://github.com/nteract/papermill)